pagaris/placement/README.en.md

 # Pagaris Smart Button

-This guide will help you add the Pagaris Smart Button to your online store, so you can show your buyers that they can use Pagaris to pay their purchase in monthly installments with any card, even a debit one.
+This guide will help you add the Pagaris Smart Button (_placement_) to your online store, so you can show your buyers that they can use Pagaris to pay their purchase in monthly installments with any card, even a debit one.

 This button shows general info. about Pagaris and can show examples of monthly installments plans for a given amount.